roquebernedo/portfolio/README.md

 ### `Portfolio Parts`

 <ul>
-  <li>Presentation: Skills feature: I built a component that renders a different image of a burger depending on where on the burger the cursor hovers or clicks.
-The burger images were created in photoshop.
-I built one div with the burger nested inside, that has a sibling div (position: absolute, same height and width as the img) with 3 child divs each taking up about one third of that div's height.
-Those three divs had event listeners that triggered state change in React, which rendered a new burger img and skills set.
-Each skills set had to be a different component to trigger the animation.</li>
+  <li>Presentation: My presentation and nav buttons to quickly get to your desired section</li>
-  <li>Skills: Skills feature: I built a component that renders a different image of a burger depending on where on the burger the cursor hovers or clicks.
-The burger images were created in photoshop.
-I built one div with the burger nested inside, that has a sibling div (position: absolute, same height and width as the img) with 3 child divs each taking up about one third of that div's height.
-Those three divs had event listeners that triggered state change in React, which rendered a new burger img and skills set.
-Each skills set had to be a different component to trigger the animation.</li>
+  <li>Skills: There is a component that renders a different image of a burger depending on where on the burger the cursor hovers or clicks.
+I built one div with the burger nested inside, that has a sibling div(position: absolute, same height and width as the img) with 3 child divs each taking up about one third of that div's height.
+Those three divs had event listeners that triggered state change in React, which rendered a new burger img and skills et.
+Each skills set had to be a different component to trigger the animation</li>
+  <li>Projects: Section for my most important projects that I am working on</li>
+  <li>About: Information about me, nothing new</li>
+  <li>Contact: Built a Contact Form</li>
 </ul>

 Added Nav buttons to quickly get to your desired section